 The lounge is pleasant, airy, and shares the same ceiling as the rest of the terminal.
 The lounge doesn’t feel massive but there is plenty of space between the seats.

-The buffet offers self-serve alcohol, soft drinks, juice, beer, wine and an espresso machine as well as sandwiches, pastries, breads, pretzels, nuts and Haagen-Dazs.
+The buffet offers self-serve alcohol, soft drinks, juice, beer, wine, and an espresso machine as well as sandwiches, pastries, bread, pretzels, nuts, and Haagen-Dazs.

 3. VIP lounge at T4 Arrivals Hall

 You can also use the VIP lounge in the Arrivals Hall of T4 where you have all that you need to rest after a long flight.
 Take a breather and start your day energized after a long trip.